Paolozam01/Kickstarter-analysis/README.md

 # Kickstarter-analysis
+An Analysis of Kickstarter Campaigns.
-Performing analysis on kickstarter data
+Performing analysis on kickstarter data in order to help Louis make decisions.